goodloop/autoware_auto_mirror/docs/contributors_guide/ide-specific-configuration.md

 ### Opening up the project in CLion

-Once you have created and compiled Autoware.Auto with the commands above, you can load it into CLion.
+Once you have compiled Autoware.Auto with the commands above, you can load it into CLion.

 Navigate to File | Open on the main menu, choose the `compile_commands.json` (it will be located in `AutowareAuto/build/` folder) file and click Open as Project.